xiaoyang-sde/knowledge-base/docs/database-system-concepts/01-relational-languages.md

 SELECT * FROM table_name;
 ```

 The `WHERE` clause specifies the constraints to filter the result.
-The constraints could be constrcuted with `AND` or `OR` logical keywords.
+The constraints could be constructed with `AND` or `OR` logical keywords.

 ```sql
 SELECT column1, column2, ...